If your brand has been around for any length of time, someone somewhere has probably had something salty to say about it online.

-However, web users, that is, your customers, are no spring chickens.
+However, today’s web users are no spring chickens.
 Today’s online consumer is younger, more tech-savvy, and more discerning when it comes to online information.
-The massive millennial generation isn’t one to fall for “fake news” as often as their parents were.
+The massive millennial generation isn’t one to fall for “fake news” as often as their parents did.
 This is both good and bad.
 Good in the sense that a bad review by a jilted customer may be ignored; bad in the sense that your brand management has to be on guard against more substantial PR problems.

 Search engines have likewise become more savvy, with algorithms that carefully weigh search semantics and provide richer search results for brands and products.
 Reviews, hours and locations, multiple site pages, Twitter feeds, Wikipedia and Crunchbase profiles, and more, now routinely show up for a general search of a well-optimized online business presence — a fact that could help minimize the effects of a bad press or review.
 However, the internet’s rumor mill can still get going, generating many bad pieces of ranking press articles from a single item.